 - Prepare your mares so colostrum will equip newborn foals with disease-fighting antibodies.

-- Address the foaling environment and its contaminants to protect the newborn foal from getting sick.
+- Address the foaling environment and its contaminants to protect the foal from getting sick.

 - Don't forget the (correctly timed!) new foal exam.